-Following initial review of the BAR, issues raised by authorities and the public will be summarised and responded to in an Issues and Responses Summary, which will be appended to the Final BAR.
-The BAR will be updated (if necessary) taking stakeholder input into account.
-The Final BAR will then be submitted to the DEFF for decision making.
-IAPs will be informed of the submission of the Final BAR, including the Issues and Responses Summary, to the DEFF.
+Following initial review of the BAR, issues raised by authorities and the public were summarised and responded to in an Issues and Responses Summary (see Appendix D).
+The Final BAR was updated (where necessary) taking stakeholder input into account.
+The Final BAR will then be submitted to the DEA for decision making.
+IAPs will be informed of the submission of the Final BAR to the DEA, including the Issues and Responses Summary.